alirezarezaeikalat/React-Redux-test/readMe.txt

 24. React life cycle hooks:
-  check the picture for lifecycle hook function: these lifecycle hooks are just functions forexample render() function is lifecycle hook another examples:
+  check the picture for lifecycle hook function: these lifecycle hooks are just functions for example render() function is lifecycle hook another examples: